Road State Inference via Channel State Information: PROBLEM MODEL AND STATEMENT

-The machine learning algorithms are fed with the values of channel magnitude frequency response that are estimated from the received signal.
-The algorithms output the traffic intensity prediction, $d(t)$, and estimated number of vehicles, $\hat{n}(t)$.
-Traffic intensity prediction shows if the estimated number of vehicles on a road is above a predefined threshold or not.
+where $H_{k,i} \triangleq H(kT,f_i)$.
+T denotes the frame duration and $f_i$ is the baseband frequency of $i^{th}$ subcarrier.
+Note that $H_{k,i}$ is a complex number and represented by the magnitude $|H_{k,i}|$ and the phase $\angle H_{k,i}$ as $H_{k,i}=|H_{k,i}|e^{j\angle H_{k,i}}$.
+Considering the phase estimation errors and the phase noise, we only use the magnitude frequency response values, $|H_{k,i}|$, estimated from the received signal.
+The machine learning algorithms are trained with the magnitude response values and output the level of service prediction, $LOS_k$, and estimated number of vehicles, $\hat{n}_k$.

-\textbf{Problem Statement:} First, we predict the intensity of the traffic conditions and assign traffic intensity labels $l_i \in \{+1,-1\}$ for each received packet.
-If the estimated number of vehicles is bigger than the threshold, $\gamma$, the corresponding traffic condition is classified as heavy traffic (+1) while the others are classified as light traffic (-1).
-This turns the prediction problem into a binary classification problem.
-Specifically, the algorithms map 64-dimensional CFR vectors to intensity predictions, ${c}(\mathit{CFR}_i): \mathbb{R}^{64} \xrightarrow{} l_i$, where $\mathit{CFR}_i $ is the magnitude of CFR values for $i^{th}$ received packet and $c()$ represents the classification algorithm.
-The classification algorithms are trained with $M$ received packets and the classification error, $E({c})$ is minimized where
+\textbf{Problem Statement:} First, we predict the density of the traffic conditions and assign level of service labels $LOS_k \in \{\text{A, B, C, D, E, F}\}$ for each received frame.
+The highway capacity manual defines six levels of service according to the type of roadway.
+In this work, we use the level of service definitions that are based on density.
+The density of a roadway is expressed in terms of passenger cars per kilometer per lane (pc/km/ln).
+Table \ref{los} summarizes the level of service thresholds based on density for a basic freeway segment.
+The machine learning algorithms map N-dimensional CFR vectors to level of service predictions, ${c}(|\mathbf{H}_k|): \mathbb{R}^{N} \xrightarrow{} LOS_k $, where $|\mathbf{H}_k|$ is the magnitude of CFR values for $k^{th}$ received frame and $c()$ represents the classification algorithm.

-Next, we estimate the number of vehicles on a road.
-In this problem, a regression algorithm map the CFR vector to number of vehicles estimate, $r(\mathit{CFR}_i): \mathbb{R}^{64} \xrightarrow{} \mathbb{R}$, where r() represents the regression algorithm.
-To this end, we build a regression model that minimizes the absolute estimation error using the received packets and the ground truth of the number of vehicles.
+Next, we estimate the number of vehicles on a roadway.
+In this problem, a regression algorithm maps the CFR vector to the number of vehicles estimate, $r(|\mathbf{H}_k|): \mathbb{R}^{N} \xrightarrow{} \mathbb{R}$, where r() represents the regression algorithm.
+To this end, we build a regression model that minimizes the error between the actual number of vehicles, $n_k$, and the estimated number of vehicles, $\hat{n}_k$.